 When creating and working with projects in Forecast, users have the possibility to choose between four (4) distinct budget types depending on the contract they have with their clients.
+Please note that depending on your subscription plan you may or may not be able to use all available budget types.

 This article covers: